 \section{Simulation}

-The finite-sample properties of the LAGO method were evaluated through simulation studies under one scenario for the null case with no intervention effect (Scenario 0) and two scenarios with different cost functions: a linear cost function (Scenario 1) and a cubic cost function (Scenario 2).
-The simulation study comprised 2000 simulated datasets and required approximately 2 to 4 hours of computation time per scenario.
-Outcomes were modelled with regression and an identity link function.
+The finite-sample properties of the LAGO design were evaluated under three scenarios, each with 2000 simulated datasets with outcomes modeled using linear regression: a null scenario with no intervention effect (Scenario 0), a linear cost function (Scenario 1), and a cubic cost function (Scenario 2), with outcomes modeled using linear regression.